konschri/Football-YellowCards/README.md

 ## ✂️ Dimensionality Reduction <a name = "dimensionality_reduction"></a>

+After ending up with numerous variables (we gathered anything that seemed relevant to the prediction tastk) we also checked the correlation between them.
+Indeed for a significant number of them we observed high correlation.

 We added two option.
 Factor Analysis / Principal Components Analysis

 ## 🎯 Predictive Modeling <a name = "predictive_modeling"></a>